LemonAppDev/konsist/DeveloperReadme.md

 - functions
   - with prefix `has`, the name of the X item in the singular number and suffix `WithName` and with
   parameters: `(name: String, vararg names: String)`
-    - Specifies whether the declaration has at least one X item whose name matches any of the specified names
+    - Specifies whether the declaration has at least one item whose name matches any of the specified names
   - with prefix `has` and the name of the X item in the plural number and suffix `WithAllNames` and with
   parameters: `(name: String, vararg names: String)`
-    - Specifies whether the declaration has X items with all the specified names
+    - Specifies whether the declaration has items with all the specified names

 #### Option 3: Some exceptions, like `KoModifierProvider` or `KoKDocTagProvider`
 In this option we have providers for which it makes no sense to pass `predicate` lambda parameter, especially if the